-Part of this research was supported by ERCIM Research Fellowship 94-04 and EPSRC grant GR/L79212.
-Thanks to Atte Kortekangas and Veli-Pekka Raty at VTT, and to Peter Wright at the University of York, UK for helping with some statistical analysis.
-Many thanks to Ayotunde Aboaba who helped greatly in this project as part of his MSc. in Information Technology at Glasgow and also to Adrian Capriotti, Cordy Hall and Phil Gray.
-Thanks also to the reviewers for their insightful comments.
+Part of this research was supported by ERCIM Research Fellowship 94-04.
+Thanks to Atte Kortekangas and Veli-Pekka Raty at VTT and to Peter Wright at the University of York, UK for helping with some statistical analysis.
+Many thanks to Ayotunde Aboaba who helped greatly in this project as part of his MSc. in Information Technology at Glasgow and also to Adrian Capriotti, Cordy Hall. and Phil Gray.